Part of Business Problems

 When outside help makes sense

 Outside help makes sense when several fixes look reasonable and the first repair is still unclear.
-Use Business Problem Review when the situation crosses more than one part of the company and you need the problem named before the next spend.
+Use the business consultation when the situation crosses more than one part of the company and you need the problem named before the next spend.

 Common questions